filscorporation/Steel/README.md

 * Full support of C# scripting with documented API (using Mono)

 ## Project structure
-* application - contains base C++ executable project, that builds application powered by Iron Engine
+* application - contains base C++ executable project that builds application powered by Iron Engine
 * editor - contains engine editor project (WIP)
-* engine - contains engine sources, that can be compiled into library
+* engine - contains engine sources that can be compiled into library
 * examples - constains example projects
 * scripting - contains projects to compile scripts dll.
-IronCore is used to expose engine API to custom scripts, IronCustom is custom scripts project template
+IronCore is used to expose engine API to custom scripts, IronCustom is a custom scripts project template
 * tests - contains autotests for various engine systems

 ## Installation